Getting Started#

 convertmc image --many "*_fort*"

-Two new PNG files will be created which can be directly opened, for example
+Two new PNG files will be created which can be directly opened.

 If you are SHIELD-HIT12A user, same effect can be achieved by processing *.bdo binary files.